orange2120/2019_EE_Algorithm/README.md

 ```
 V_i : pair(<vertex index>,<weight>)

-Proc:
+Method 1 : Directly perform DFS
 1. DFS to find cycle.
 2. Backtrack all vertices in the cycle.
-3. Find the minimum weight edge then remove it.
+3. Find the minimum weight edge then set a flag.
 4. Repeat until there are no cycles.
+5. Output edges which is labeled to remove.

+Method 2 :

 ### Test cases
 For `public_cases/public_case_N.in`: